 Snoring while sleeping is a common phenomenon, but it is often overlooked.
 Many people think that snoring is just a bad habit or simply a nuisance to those around them.
-However, snoring is not just an annoying noise; it can also be a sign of sleep disorders and increase the risk of serious conditions such as high blood pressure, heart failure, or stroke.
+However, snoring is not just an annoying noise; it can also be a sign of sleep disorders, increase the risk of serious conditions such as high blood pressure, heart failure, or stroke.
 Therefore, if you frequently snore while sleeping, don’t take it lightly.
 Seeing a sleep therapist and identifying the cause early will help you proactively treat it, improve sleep quality, and effectively protect cardiovascular health.

 Snoring is a common yet often overlooked issue that affects millions of people worldwide.
 While some may see it as nothing more than a minor annoyance, snoring can actually signal underlying health concerns.
 Understanding the different types of snoring is crucial in identifying the causes and addressing the problem effectively.
 This article by CLM Sleep […]